Long-range near-surface wake signatures of offshore wind farm clusters revealed by satellite observations: Results

 In addition to the long propagation distance of wind farm wakes, the velocity deficits caused by wind farm wakes are also substantial.
 For onshore wind farms, an estimated power generation loss of 5\% has been observed, based on an econometric model and numerical weather prediction simulations \cite{lundquist2019costs}.
 Simulation studies for offshore wind farms have reported velocity deficits of 7\% extending 100 km downstream and 10\% extending 80 km downstream \cite{stoelinga2022estimating}.
 Real-world observations have shown persistent wake effects with velocity deficits of approximately 21\% at a distance of 55 km downstream, while the speed loss can reach as high as 41\% approximately 24 km downstream, as measured by LiDAR \cite{schneemann2020cluster}.
 Wake effects can even be observed at 200 m altitude, albeit with smaller deficits compared to the hub height measurements \cite{canadillas2022offshore}.

 Despite the extensive recognition and systematic investigation of wind farm wakes, the issue of justifying and quantifying their effects to resolve disputes between upstream and downstream wind farms remains unresolved \cite{finseraas2022gone, duvivier2020moat}.
 The absence of solid evidence to demonstrate the influence of wake effects is an urgent issue that needs to be addressed.
 While simulation results can suggest that wake effects may decrease productivity under certain conditions, they cannot prove the actual impacts on downstream wind farms in real-world operating scenarios, not to mention when and how these impacts occur.
-In contrast, SAR images offer a valuable and generic solution, as they capture wind speeds under real-world operating conditions, providing undeniable evidence of the actual impacts of wind farm wakes at specific timestamps.
+In contrast, SAR images offer a valuable and generic solution, as they capture wind speeds under real-world operating conditions, providing strong observational evidence of the actual near-surface impacts of upstream wakes.